Key Takeaways:

 ToggleWhat Is Ketamine Therapy?

-It’s most commonly used to treat:
+It is commonly used to treat:

 - Major depressive disorder